Analytical study of The Lorenz system: existence of infinitely many periodic orbits and their topological characterization: The existence of a heteroclinic trefoil

-\begin{proof} Recall that by linearizing the flow at the origin, one finds the stable manifold of the origin is two dimensional, and considering the equations for $x=y=0$ one can easily show it contains the $z$ axis.
+Using this, one finds that the linearization at the origin has one positive eigenvalue and two negative eigenvalues when $\beta>0$, $\sigma>0$ and $\rho>1$, thus the stable manifold at the origin is two dimensional.
+It is easy to see that the stable manifold contains the $z$ axis.
 Thus, the stable manifold intersects $R$ at least at one point, i.e. the point at which the $z$ axis intersects the plane $z=\varepsilon$.
-From the transversality of the flow to $R$ it follows, since the flow is tangent to the stable manifold, that the intersection of the stable manifold and $R$ is transversal and the intersection is a one dimensional manifold $\eta$.
+From the transversality of the flow to $R$, and since the flow is tangent to the stable manifold, it follows that the intersection of the stable manifold and $R$ is transversal and thus the intersection is a one dimensional manifold $\eta$.
 The stable manifold is topologically a disk.
-It cannot have a periodic orbit on its boundary as in this case it would follow from the symmetry that it has two boundary components, in contradiction.
+It cannot have a periodic orbit on its boundary as such an orbit would link nontrivially the $z$-axis, in contradiction.
 Thus, the curve of intersection $\eta$ is a one-dimensional manifold that connects to infinity on both sides.

 A small segment of the curve about the $z$ axis is contained in the plane $z=\varepsilon$, and consists of points whose orbits limit onto the origin without intersecting $R$ a second time.
-Suppose $\eta$ continues within $R$ to meet $\PP$.
-Then orbits of points on $\PP\cap\,\eta$ flow first upwards, back into $R$ above $\delta_+$ or $\delta_-$, and hit $R$ at least one more time before reaching a small neighbourhood of the origin and never leaving it.
-Thus, there cannot be a continuous path within $\mathcal{W}^s(0)$ between points on $\eta$ near the $z$-axis and points on $\PP\cap\,\eta$, in contradiction.
-Therefore, we conclude $\eta\cap R$ is contained in the plane $z=\varepsilon$.
+Orbits of points on $R\cap \PP$ flow outwards through $\PP$ then upwards, and to the inside of $\PP$ above $\delta_+$ or $\delta_-$, hitting $R$ at least one more time before reaching a small neighbourhood of the origin.
+Thus, $\PP\cap\,\eta=\emptyset$, and we conclude that $\eta\cap R$ is contained in the plane $z=\varepsilon$.

 A priori it is possible that a disk within $\mathcal{W}^s(0)$ ripples through the intersection of the plane with the sphere $S$.
 In this case, choosing two points $q_1,q_2$ outside the sphere and an arc within $\eta$ connecting them, each $q_i$ is part of an orbit coming from infinity, and thus (as $\mathcal{W}^s(0)$ is simply connected), all points on the connecting arc are also part of orbits originating from infinity.
 Hence, we may modify $R$ to exclude the half disk bounded by the sphere $S$ and the arc connecting $q_1$ to $q_2$.
 Since orbits within the sphere cannot intersects the orbits connecting infinity to the subarc of $\eta$, all points in this half disk are on orbits arriving from infinity, and modifying $R$ will not alter its property that all orbits will hit it in forward time unless they limit onto the singular points.